spicata/obsidiannotes-v.2/content/Comp Sci 6.md

 We will use **cisco** to map out these networks.

+Our "stupid computers" connect to the internet via the **Wireless Access Point**.

 But, if we were to send files to the shared storage for example, we *don't use internet*.